testing-library/eslint-plugin-testing-library/docs/rules/prefer-query-by-disappearance.md

 This rule enforces using `queryBy*` queries when waiting for disappearance with `waitForElementToBeRemoved`.

-Using `queryBy*` queries in a `waitForElementToBeRemoved` yield more descriptive error messages and helps achieving more consistency in a codebase.
+Using `queryBy*` queries in a `waitForElementToBeRemoved` yields more descriptive error messages and helps to achieve more consistency in a codebase.

 ```js
 // TestingLibraryElementError: Unable to find an element by: [data-testid="loader"]